BDoGG12/AnalyticsProject/NBA_Insights/README.md

 ## Overview
-This foler contains NBA data insights and analysis on season performances, salaries, and other advanced metrics on teams and players.
+This folder contains insights and analysis on NBA teams.